-Since the beginning of the 20th century, the world has been under a state of turmoil in some way or the other.
+Since the beginning of the 20th century, the world has been in a state of turmoil in some way or the other.
 Revolutions, genocides, wars, everything the world has witnessed in the past 120 years is stranger than the most mind-blowing works of fiction.
 And today, the world is witnessing another great moment when the common populace across the globe is raising its voice against the growing fascism.
 Be it the Black Lives Matter campaign in the US, or the public resistance against the military coup attempt in Turkey, even in the darkest times we have lamps of hope that shall continue to light our lives forever.

 India is no exception to this global trend.
 In 2020 alone, we’ve witnessed two of the greatest public protests since independence.
-First, the Shahin Bagh protests against the Citizenship Amendment Act & the National Register of Citizens, and second, the ongoing Farmers’ Protest against the new Farm Bill.
-At a time when the right-wing was boasting about the lack of any kind of opposition, the government has found its fiercest opponents in form of the common people of this great nation.
+First, the Shaheen Bagh protests against the Citizenship Amendment Act & the National Register of Citizens, and second, the ongoing Farmers’ Protest against the new Farm Bill.
+At a time when the right-wing was boasting about the lack of any kind of opposition, the government has found its fiercest opponents in the form of the common people of this great nation.

 To understand the continued resistance of the common people against the administration, we need to understand the leaders of the great revolutions of the world.
 For it is always a few personalities that encourage the people and instigate the dream of justice and freedom in their hearts.
 If you, too, are inspired to raise your voice against any kind of oppression, here are a few great revolutionaries and their books you must definitely read: